 Nursing home costs have skyrocketed, with Wisconsin’s costs being higher than the U.S. median costs.
-An assisted living facility can be expected to cost well over $42,000 per year.
+An assisted-living facility can be expected to cost over $42,000 per year.
 Expect to pay about $100,000 a year for a private room in a nursing home.
-Long term care insurance covers a percentage of nursing home costs, but the majority of seniors do not have this coverage.
+Long-term care insurance covers a percentage of nursing home costs, but most seniors do not have this coverage.

 Medicare will not pay for a lengthy stay in a nursing home, although it will cover brief stays, such as for rehabilitation after a serious illness or surgery.
-Health insurance policies either have a similar policy or do not cover nursing home care at all.
-While some people are in a position to pay for an extended care in a nursing home (one or more years), most people would find it extremely difficult or impossible to do so.
+Health insurance policies either have a similar program or do not cover nursing home care at all.
+While some people can afford to pay for extended care in a nursing home (one or more years), most people would find it extremely difficult financially.

-Traditionally, parents would impoverish themselves by “gifting” their assets to their children in order to become eligible for Medicaid and thus have their nursing home care costs covered.
+Traditionally, parents would legally impoverish themselves by “gifting” their assets to their children to become eligible for Medicaid and thus have their nursing home care costs covered.
 Although the intent was to have those assets used for the benefit of the parents, that could prove to be a risky choice.
-Their adult children’s debts, divorces, accidents and other crises could divert those assets away from the parents.
+Adult children’s debts, divorces, accidents, and other crises could divert those assets away from the parents.

-It’s important to understand that there is a waiting period before asset protection trusts can take effect, so it’s important to establish a Medicaid Asset Protection Trust before it is needed, if at all possible.
-The purpose of the trust is to protect valuable assets and, after the waiting period, allow the parent(s) to become eligible for Medicaid benefits, particularly nursing home coverage.
-The parent retains control of certain aspects of the trust; they can change the trustee or beneficiaries or appoint a trust protector.
+It’s important to understand that there is a waiting period before asset protection trusts can take effect, so it’s essential to establish a Medicaid Asset Protection Trust before it is needed, ideally.
+The purpose of the trust is to protect important assets and, after the waiting period, allow the parent(s) to become eligible for Medicaid benefits, particularly nursing home coverage.
+The parents retain control of certain aspects of the trust; they can change the trustee or beneficiaries or appoint a trust protector.

 For Medicaid purposes, the assets contained within the trust are not counted; they will not prevent Medicaid eligibility.
 Also, when the parents die, the trust assets will be distributed to family members and are not subject to either probate or collection/repossession by Medicaid.